syncfusion-content/angular-docs/angular/NavigationDrawer/overview.md

 # Overview

- The Essential JavaScript Navigation Drawer with Angular2 support displays a sliding panel, which displays the list of view options.
+ The Essential JavaScript Navigation Drawer with Angular support displays a sliding panel, which displays the list of view options.
 By default, the list of view options is not visible, but you can display it onto the left/right side of the window screen by clicking with the desired target icon.

 **Key Features**